Show Table of Contents

 Attribute Uniqueness Plug-ins do not perform any checking on attribute values when an update is performed as part of a replication operation.

 Because all modifications by client applications are performed on the supplier server, the Attribute Uniqueness Plug-in should be enabled on the supplier.
 It is unnecessary to enable it on the consumer server.

 Enabling the Attribute Uniqueness Plug-in on the consumer does not prevent Directory Server from operating correctly but is likely to cause a performance degradation.

-In a multi-master replication scenario, the masters act both as suppliers and consumers of the same replica.
-Because multi-master replication uses a loosely consistent replication model, enabling an Attribute Uniqueness Plug-in on one of the servers is not sufficient to ensure that attribute values will be unique across both supplier servers at any given time.
+In a multi-supplier replication scenario, the suppliers act both as suppliers and consumers of the same replica.
+Because multi-supplier replication uses a loosely consistent replication model, enabling an Attribute Uniqueness Plug-in on one of the servers is not sufficient to ensure that attribute values will be unique across both supplier servers at any given time.
 Therefore, enabling an Attribute Uniqueness Plug-in on one server can cause inconsistencies in the data held on each replica.

 However, it is possible to use an Attribute Uniqueness Plug-in, providing both of the following conditions are met:

 - The attribute on which the uniqueness check is performed is a naming attribute.